The Time Meddler

 Me: That’s my girl.

 Sue: You can tell.
-It’s paced better; the lighting is excellent; the camera moves make sense; even the music is appropriate.
-Oh, and stop patronising me.
+It’s paced better, the lighting is excellent, the camera moves make sense – even the music is appropriate.
+Oh, and please stop patronising me.

 Me: At least we don’t have to worry about Richard Martin again.

-Sue: Thank god!
-Please tell me Camfield directs the rest of the series.
-I mean, just look at that set – it’s the most believable studio environment so far.
+Sue: Thank God!
+Please tell me Douglas Camfield directs the rest of the series.
+I mean, just look at that set – it’s the most believable studio environment we’ve seen so far.

-It’s a refrain Sue will repeat throughout this story.
+It’s a refrain that Sue will repeat throughout this story.

-The Time MeddlerSue: If I didn’t know any better, I could have sworn that the Monk was trying to look at his watch.
-But that wouldn’t make any sense, would it?
+The Time MeddlerSue: If I didn’t know any better, I could have sworn the Monk was looking at his watch, then.
+But that wouldn’t make any sense.

 Me: No, that would be silly.
 He must have dropped a bracelet or something.

-Later, when Steven finds a wrist watch, after getting bitch-slapped in the forest (“Ian wouldn’t have rolled over quite so easily”), Sue immediately smells a rat.
+Later, when Steven finds another wristwatch after getting bitch-slapped in the forest (“Ian wouldn’t have rolled over so easily”), Sue smells a rat.

-When the sound of the monk’s chanting slows down and then speeds up again, Sue automatically assumes it’s a technical glitch with the grams.
+When the sound of monks chanting suddenly slows down and then speeds up again, Sue assumes it must be a glitch with the grams.

 Sue: That was a pretty embarrassing error.
 Even Hartnell acknowledged it – perhaps he was hoping for a retake.

-The cliffhanger, where we discover the Monk’s gramophone, is greeted with a delightful, “What the ****?”.
+She greets the cliffhanger, where we discover the Monk’s gramophone is responsible for the chanting, with a rather delightful, “What the ****?”

 Sue: The last time I was this confused, I was watching Lost.
 Confused in a good way, though.